 Arts is a section of the Association of College and Research Libraries, a division of the American Library Association.
 The Arts Section represents librarians and specialists working in or interested in the fields of visual and performing arts.
 Arts provides an umbrella organization for the promotion of library service in this field through discussion of current issues, the exchange of information, and the carrying out of suitable projects.

-Check out the presentations from the ACRL Arts Discussion Forum at ALA San Francisco
+Check out the presentations from the ACRL Arts Virtual Discussion Forum at ALA Boston

 Join the Arts Section Listserv